Written by Brittany Rose for MonaCorona.com

 Hi, I’m Brittany.

 I live in New Zealand and have lived here my whole life.
-With a drastic change of seasons, a common question us locals get asked depending on the time of year is ‘what are the top things to do in Winter/Summer?’
-No matter the time of visit, tourists travelling to New Zealand want to make the most out of visiting our green, snow-capped and picturesque country–which is fair enough!
-Below are my top recommendations for what to do, see, eat, and where to stay when visiting Queenstown, New Zealand.
+With a drastic change of seasons, a common question us locals get asked depending on the time of year is what summer in Queenstown is like.
+No matter the time of visit, tourists travelling to New Zealand want to make the most out of visiting our picturesque country, which is green year-round with beautiful snowcapped mountains in the winter.
+Below are my top recommendations for what to do, see, eat, and where to stay when visiting Queenstown in the summer.

 1. Hilton Queenstown Resort & Spa – Located around 10 minutes by car from Queenstown CBD.
 The Hilton have a range of different room and suite options but one of the most popular guest rooms is the ‘relaxation room’ because it has your own private outdoor terrace with a hot tub that looks over Lake Wakatipu.
 This resort is rated 5 stars.

 2. Sofitel Queenstown Hotel and Spa – Also a 5 star hotel that is located in the CBD of Queenstown, a close proximity to the shops and restaurants.
 Sofitel Hotel and Spa have various rooms to choose from, such as luxury rooms to penthouses.
 A couple of facilities include spa treatments such as massage, body scrub and steam shower along with a gymnasium.